 Upon acceptance of an article, authors will be asked to complete an 'Exclusive License Agreement' (see more information on this).
 Permitted third party reuse of open access articles is determined by the author's choice of user license.

 As an author you (or your employer or institution) have certain rights to reuse your work.
 More information.

 Find out how you can share your research published in Elsevier journals.

-For animal experiments, the sex of animal used must be indicated.
-If both males and females were used, the number of animals from each sex must be indicated, and it must be indicated whether the sex of animal was considered a factor in the statistical analysis of the data.
-If only one sex was used for the animal studies, the rationale for using only one sex must be indicated.
+For animal and all human experiments, the sex used must be indicated.
+If both males and females were used, the number from each sex must be indicated, and it must be indicated whether the sex was considered a factor in the statistical analysis of the data.
+If only one sex was used, the rationale for using only one sex must be indicated.
 For cell culture experiments, the sex from which primary cell cultures or tissues were obtained must be indicated.
 The authors are also encouraged to include sex of cell lines.
 If cells or tissues from both sexes were used without regard to sex, this should be indicated.

 This journal encourages you to cite underlying or relevant datasets in your manuscript by citing them in your text and including a data reference in your Reference List.
 Data references should include the following elements: author name(s), dataset title, data repository, version (where available), year, and global persistent identifier.
 Add [dataset] immediately before the reference so we can properly identify it as a data reference.
 The [dataset] identifier will not appear in your published article.

 Reference management software